Mineral

-In geology and mineralogy, a mineral or mineral species is, broadly speaking, a solid chemical compound with a fairly well-defined chemical composition and a specific crystal structure that occurs naturally in pure form.
+In geology and mineralogy, a mineral or mineral species is, broadly speaking, a solid substance with a fairly well-defined chemical composition and a specific crystal structure that occurs naturally in pure form.

 The geological definition of mineral normally excludes compounds that occur only in living organisms.
-However, some minerals are often biogenic (such as calcite) or are organic compounds in the sense of chemistry (such as mellite).
+However, some minerals are often biogenic (such as calcite) or organic compounds in the sense of chemistry (such as mellite).
 Moreover, living organisms often synthesize inorganic minerals (such as hydroxylapatite) that also occur in rocks.

 The concept of mineral is distinct from rock, which is any bulk solid geologic material that is relatively homogeneous at a large enough scale.
-A rock may consist of one type of mineral, or may be an aggregate of two or more different types of minerals, spacially segregated into distinct phases.
+A rock may consist of one type of mineral or may be an aggregate of two or more different types of minerals, spacially segregated into distinct phases.

 Some natural solid substances without a definite crystalline structure, such as opal or obsidian, are more properly called mineraloids.
 If a chemical compound occurs naturally with different crystal structures, each structure is considered a different mineral species.
 Thus, for example, quartz and stishovite are two different minerals consisting of the same compound, silicon dioxide.

 The International Mineralogical Association (IMA) is the generally recognized standard body for the definition and nomenclature of mineral species.
-As of May 2025, the IMA recognizes 5,900 official mineral species.
+As of May 2025, the IMA recognizes 6,145 official mineral species.

-The chemical composition of a named mineral species may vary somewhat by the inclusion of small amounts of impurities.
+The chemical composition of a named mineral species may vary somewhat due to the inclusion of small amounts of impurities.
 Specific varieties of a species sometimes have conventional or official names of their own.
 For example, amethyst is a purple variety of the mineral species quartz.
 Some mineral species can have variable proportions of two or more chemical elements that occupy equivalent positions in the mineral's structure; for example, the formula of mackinawite is given as (Fe,Ni)_{9}S_{8}, meaning FexNi9-xS_{8}, where x is a variable number between 0 and 9.
 Sometimes a mineral with variable composition is split into separate species, more or less arbitrarily, forming a mineral group; that is the case of the silicates CaxMgyFe2-x-ySiO_{4}, the olivine group.